 Music: Couples are responsible for their own music selection.
 Music must be on CD, identified with the contestant’s name, and must be given to the DJ at least 2 hours prior to their competition on Saturday.

 Practices: You are welcome to use the Ballroom on Saturday morning between the hours of 8 to 9am for practice.
-FSDC will provide a DJ during tryout times.
+PSC will provide a DJ during tryout times.

 Posting of Results

 The results of all the competitions will be posted on the night of the awards after awards are given out.
 The location for the posting will be announced.